Regime identification and control of extremes in the non-autonomous Lorenz model with chaos and intransitivity: Abstract

 \section{Abstract}

-Extreme weather events emerge from the chaotic dynamics of the atmosphere.
-Adaptive chaos control has been applied to Lorenz models in this context.
-Weather Jiu-Jitsu is a control paradigm that seeks to steer trajectories away from dangerous weather regimes using small, well-timed perturbations.
-The seasonally forced, non-autonomous Lorenz model has a much more complex attractor than similar atmospheric “toy models” used to demonstrate the potential of control in the existing literature.
-Noise or stochastic terms can also significantly increase the complexity of control via small perturbations.
-We present the first example of finite time adaptive chaos control for a seasonally forced and noise perturbed Lorenz–84 model.
+Adaptive chaos control has been studied extensively for autonomous systems.
+For real world, non-autonomous systems, such as the planetary weather, observations of the system state in response to seasonally and diurnally varying forcing are available only at discrete times and locations, over which system trajectories are likely to have diverged given uncertainties in initial conditions.
+We consider a stochastic representation of such systems, as a building block for adaptive control, and develop and test control strategies in an idealized setting.
+We present the first example of finite time adaptive chaos control for a seasonally forced and noise-perturbed Lorenz–84 model.
 We demonstrate two strategies for triggering control: (1) local Lyapunov exponents (LLE), and (2) transition probabilities for the latent states of a non-homogeneous Hidden Markov Model (NHMM).
-The second approach is new.
-It is motivated by thinking of future applications to a latent embedding space of planetary atmospheric circulation that would get us closer to real world analyses.
+The second approach is motivated by thinking of future applications to a latent embedding space of planetary atmospheric circulation that would get us closer to real world analyses.
 The NHMM “triggers” are found to coincide with strongly positive LLE regimes, confirming their dynamical interpretability.
-Thus, latent-state triggers complement instability diagnostics and provide a conceptual bridge to weather foundation models where hidden states are already identified and could be used for triggering control.
+These results provide a conceptual bridge towards the use of deep learning based weather and climate foundation models, whose hidden states could be leveraged for adaptive control to mitigate extreme weather events.